Richway: Today

 Today, most of the former Richway stores either sit abandoned or have been converted to other uses.

 In Georgia, three former Richway locations in Jonesboro, Riverdale, and Roswell became Value City locations after Target left for newly built stores, with all but Jonesboro (and a non-Richway/Target in Doraville) closed again since early 2008.
-The Richway in Forest Park is now the Scott Antique Market, still with the open wedge skylights.
+The Richway in Forest Park is now the Scott Antique Market, still with the open wedge skylights and much of the original prototype.
 The Richway in north Marietta is today an office for Wellstar (which owns nearby Kennestone Hospital), since the Target moved a few miles northeast on Sandy Plains Road, not long after the Town Center at Cobb store opened in 1995.
 The Richway in College Park was converted to a Target in 1989, and closed in early 1998 after store #0778 in nearby Fayetteville opened.
 As of 2022, the building has been demolished and a new redevelopment is planned for the property.
-The store northeast of Austell has been vacant for years it is now a storage place as of 2022 since a new Target opened just slightly further southwest on Austell Road at the East-West Connector, after that road opened in the late 1990s.
-The former Richway/Target store on Johnson Ferry Road in Sandy Springs, GA was purchased in 2009 by the newly formed City of Sandy Springs and the entire block has been torn down and redeveloped as'City Springs,' the City Hall of Sandy Springs and accompanying mixed-use development.
+The store northeast of Austell closed in 1999 and moved further southwest on Austell Road at the East-West Connector, after that road opened in the late 1990s.
+It was vacant until 2022, but is now a Metro Storage..
+The former Richway/Target store on Johnson Ferry Road in Sandy Springs, GA was purchased in 2009 by the newly formed City of Sandy Springs and the entire block has been torn down and redeveloped as 'City Springs,' the City Hall of Sandy Springs and accompanying mixed-use development.
 The former store in Decatur, GA at 4000 Covington Highway was converted to a non-denominational church, Total Grace Christian Center and now is a Baptist church with various outreach ministries, Peace Baptist Church.

-There are at least two of the original Target conversions still operating.
-The Target store on North Druid Hills in Briarcliff Heights remains operational.
+The Target store on North Druid Hills in Briarcliff Heights, rebuilt in 2002, remains operational.
 The Smyrna Target store on Cobb Parkway south of Windy Hill Road is also still operating.
 The building was renovated for the second time in 2005 after an earlier renovation in the 1990s.
-It still retains the old Richway skylight triangles on the roof, with the left (north) part still bearing the CompUSA sign since its closure in mid-2007.
+It is the only Target still open in a former Richway building; it still retains the old Richway skylight triangles on the roof, with the left (north) part still bearing the CompUSA sign since its closure in mid-2007.
 The Sandy Springs store closed in early October 2008 for a new one farther south on Roswell Road, and has been demolished.